celestelayne/fantastic-octo-guide/00-getting-started/README.md

 ### Demo: Git Configuration and Skills

 As a class, we are going to walk through key Git skills that you will need to be successful in this course.
-Some of the goals of this session include:
+The goal of this section is to develop your Git skills.

-* Developing our Git skills.
 You will:

   * Create a local Git repository.
   * Add files.